Think you need a $6,000 flagship camera to take great photos?

 The only real drawback?
 The Micro Four Thirds sensor.
 While it’s more than good enough for most uses — and brings real advantages in weight, size, and reach — it can’t quite match larger sensors in tonality, high ISO noise performance, or depth in colour rendering.
 But for most practical purposes (and certainly for travel, outdoor, or action shooters), it’s more than good enough for most uses.

 And if you want the same internals in a smaller, lighter package?
 Keep your eye on the new OM-3.
-I’ll be picking mine up in a couple of weeks and will follow up with a full review and more in-depth thoughts once I’ve had some time with it.
+I have now used mine for some time and you can find the full OM-3 review here.

 ✅ Buy the OM System OM-1 Mark II if…